imatw4r/dice-handler/README.md

 You have opened a box, take out everything and there is no dice included, what the heck is going on...

 No worries.
-As an `experienced software developer` you can design your own dice manager, right?
+As an `experienced software developer` you can design your own dice roller, right?

 Of course, to be more useable it should be `web based`, in form of `browsable REST API`.